Authors

 Shawn Montgomery

-Born and raised in upstate New York, Shawn (he/him) watched John Carpenter’s Halloween for the first time when he was seven years old.
+Born and raised in upstate New York, Shawn first watched John Carpenter’s Halloween when he was seven years old.
 Although utterly terrified that Michael Myers would kill him in his sleep that night, he became forever hooked on horror.
-It also helped that his aunt and uncle’s house was haunted by a generally innocuous ghost named “Flo,” who seemed to particularly enjoy watching Shawn play with his cousin’s trove of action figures in the toy room.

-Mesmerized by a mélange of horror movies throughout the 1980’s, Shawn began writing scary stories when he was eleven years old and hasn’t stopped.
-He has had stories featured in Disturbed Digest, Thirteen Podcast, Hellbound Books’ Anthology of Suburban Horror, The Horror Zine, Death Head Grin, Deadman’s Tome, and others.
+Mesmerized by a melange of horror movies and novels throughout the 1980’s, Shawn began writing scary stories when he was eleven years old and hasn’t stopped.
+He has had stories featured in Horrific Scribes, Disturbed Digest, Thirteen Podcast, Hellbound Books’ Anthology of Suburban Horror, Stolen: A Horror Anthology, The Horror Zine, and others.

-Read Montgomery’s short story “Burn the Witch” in Horrific Scribes.
+Read Mitrović’s short story “An Advertisement” in Horrific Scribes.

 Jason Frederick Myers